 How To Master The Backhand Drive (Counter)

 This stroke should be played in the same situation as the forehand drive but when the ball is hit to your backhand side.
 A backhand drive should be used when your opponent gives you a deep/high ball.
 The backhand drive is the perfect way to stop your opponent from making an attacking stroke.
 As with the forehand drive, you should try to have your ball land as close to your opponent’s baseline/sideline.

 Start the backhand drive by facing the table.
 Your racket should move forward and slightly upwards, although slightly closed.
 Keep your wrist loose, it will help you impart spin onto the ball.

 The ball should be hit at the peak of its bounce, and the stroke is finished with your arm pointing in the direction of the ball (elbow still bent).

 This stroke is normally used for short balls, and its purpose is to stop your opponent from making an attacking shot.

 Like the forehand drive, it’s important to get your feet into the right position.
 The body position is similar.
-Your right foot should be further back, and your feet should be two shoulder lengths apart.
+Your right foot should be further back, and your feet should be shoulder length apart.

 Start by doing a backswing, and once the ball hits the surface, move the body backwards.
-Now, keep in mind that this is a subtler stroke, and that you should only brush the ball (not hit it).
-Your elbow should remain open as you continue with the stroke, and you should finish with your bat in front of your body.
+This is a subtler stroke, so you should only brush the ball (not hit it).
+Your elbow should remain open as you continue with the stroke, and you should finish with your paddle in front of your body.